 Cleaning Sterling Silver Jewellery

-Even with the best care, silver jewellery will still develop tarnish over time.
-To restore its shine, try these cleaning methods:
+Even with the best care, all silver jewellery - and especially sterling silver - will develop tarnish over time.

-We recommend avoiding harsh chemicals like toothpaste or baking soda scrubs, as they will create micro scratches the surface of your precious silver jewellery which will worsen with repeated applications.
+To restore its shine, we recommend avoiding harsh chemicals like toothpaste or baking soda scrubs, as they will create micro scratches the surface of your precious silver jewellery which will worsen with repeated applications.
+Also avoid vinegar or lemon juice.

 If you’re deciding between sterling silver jewellery and gold jewellery, here are key factors to consider:

-- Cost: Silver is significantly more affordable than gold while still being a precious metal.
+- Cost: Silver is significantly more affordable than gold, while still being a precious metal.

 - Style: Silver has a cool, elegant sheen, while gold offers warmth and luxury.

-Learn much more about how to choose in our gold vs silver jewellery guide.
+Learn much more about how to choose in our Gold vs Silver Jewellery Guide.

-Sterling Silver vs. Stainless Steel Jewellery
+Sterling Silver vs Stainless Steel Jewellery

 - Silver is a precious metal, while stainless steel is an alloy of base metals.